Bringing your pet dog, cat or ferret into Ireland from another EU country or certain listed countries, including Northern Ireland

 If any of the following situations apply to you:

-• you are buying a dog, cat or ferret abroad and having it shipped to Ireland unaccompanied, that is, you are not going to collect it and travel home with it, or
+• you are buying a dog, cat or ferret abroad and having it shipped to Ireland, that is, you are not going to collect it and travel home with it, or

-• your pet is in another country and you want to have it shipped to Ireland unaccompanied, that is, you are not going to collect it and travel home with it
+• your pet is in another country and you want to have it shipped to Ireland, that is, you are not going to collect it and travel home with it

 • you are travelling to Ireland to buy, sell or gift a dog, cat or ferret, or if any change of ownership is involved after arrival, including delivery of a purchased or rehomed animal

-Your pet may not enter Ireland under pet travel rules.
-These pets must follow a different set of rules.
+then your pet may not enter Ireland under pet travel rules.
+These pets must follow a different set of rules as only pets travelling directly with their owners can use the pet travel rules for entry.
 Please see section on Bringing an Unaccompanied Pet Cat, Dog or Ferret into Ireland.